time-to-waste/catch-it/README.md

 - Responsive design
 - Built with HTML, CSS and JavaScript

-Made by a high schooler for fun
+Made by a high schooler(Mohammad Abid) for fun